Creekview Winter Extravaganza

 Hi, I am a parent judge.
 I’m looking forward to a great debate from both sides, and I would prefer a clear and concise debate with well thought out explanations.

 Hi y'all!
-I'm Ellen Marshall.
+I'm Ellen, but you can call me Ellie.
+My pronouns are she/her.
 I’m a social sciences student at UT Austin.
-As a high school student, I competed in every IE available at the time (so not Info or POI!) excluding Duo, but I specialized in Oratory, Prose, and HI/DI.
-Since then, I’ve had some experience volunteer-coaching (mostly oratory) and as a hired judge.
+As a high school student, I competed in every IE available at the time, but my primary focuses were Oratory, HI/DI, Duet, and Prose in TFA tournaments.
+I also have experience competing in UIL, NSDA, NIETOC formats, among others.
+Since then, I’ve had some experience volunteer-coaching (mostly with the speaking events) and plenty more as a hired judge.
 I’m not affiliated with any high school.
-Here's the gist of what I wanna see, followed by a much longer version with more specifics.
+Here's the gist of what I want to see for various events, followed by a much longer version with more specifics.

 THE SHORT VERSION FOR SPEECHES (OO, INFO, EXTEMP)